jeancarlospaula/jeancarlospaula/README.md

 My name is Jean Carlos, I'm 18 years old and I'm a graduate student in Software Engineering.
 Currently, I have been studying Front-end development and Web Design.

-A few more facts about me:

-- 🙋🏻‍♂️ I am Brazilian;
-- 💻 I'm passionate about studying/learning about technology;
-- 🌎 I love learning new languages (English and Spanish);
-- ⚽ Crazy about soccer.

-Also, I'm a tech content creator on Instagram [@dev.calouro](https://www.instagram.com/dev.calouro/)

 📚 Technologies I've studied:

 <div style="display: inline_block">